rjshap/AutoSharesAPI/rest-api/public-api/orders/validate-order-placement/README.md

 ### Overview

-This POST endpoint enables you to validate an order before placing it in ETNA Trader.
+This POST endpoint enables you to validate an order before placing it in AutoShares.
 This might be useful for ensuring that the user has properly constructed an order and prevent any issues related with defective orders.

 There are five required parameters that must be provided in the request: